gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/writing-better-software.md

 If you look for improvements, it is critical to focus on these four key points permanently.
-Don't fall prey to expensive agile transformation methodologies like SAFe or other IT consultants.
+Don't fall prey to expensive agile transformation methodologies like SAFe.
 Usually they promise a magical and fast performance boost but often the impact turns out as insignificant or even worsens the situation.

 ### 24. Do you empower your developers?

-Many companies treat their developers as pure delivery teams, i.e. they are used to implement features based on roadmaps defined by leadership, stakeholders for product management.
+Many companies treat their developers as pure delivery teams, i.e. they are used to implement features based on roadmaps defined by leadership and product management departments.
 Why this is a bad idea, see [Marty Cagan's post "why products fail?"](https://svpg.com/product-fail/).
 With this approach you only getting half of their value.
 Further companies think developer teams can be easily replaced or even outsourced.
 They are treated as